dmccreary/dmccreary/docs/STEM.md

 [CoderDojo Twin Cities Python Microsite](https://www.coderdojotc.org/python/)

 This microsite contains lessons for CoderDojo students to learn Python.
 Python has been our most popular language.
 We are always looking for Python Mentors that can volunteer to work with girls and disadvantage youth in these programs.
+Most of the lessons run on the
+Trinket.com web site.
+We are most proud of our Journey Map that helps student get oriented on their Python journey.

 ## CoderDojoTC MicroPython Microsite